 Final Thought

 Living in the UAE means experiencing diverse traditions.
 During Ramadan, a little consideration goes a long way.
-Whether it’s adjusting your routine slightly or understanding local customs, the key is simple: respect the spirit of the month.
+Whether it's adjusting your routine slightly or taking time to understand local customs, the key is simple: respect the spirit of the month.